alanrogers/eghop/src/suggested.md

 # Suggested readings

+1. [Jacobs et al 2019][jacobs19:cell] Multiple deeply divergent Denisovan ancestries in Papuans.

+  * "Modern Papuans carry hundreds of gene variants from two deeply divergent Denisovan lineages that separated over 350 thousand years ago.
+Spatial and temporal structure among these lineages suggest that introgression from one of these Denisovan groups predominantly took place east of the Wallace line and continued until near the end of the Pleistocene.
+A third Denisovan lineage occurs in modern East Asians.
+This regional mosaic suggests considerable complexity in archaic contact, with modern humans interbreeding with multiple Denisovan groups that were geographically isolated from each other over deep evolutionary time."

+1. [Andirko et al. 2021][andirko21:biorxiv] Fine-grained temporal mapping of derived high-frequency variants supports the mosaic nature of the evolution of Homo sapiens.

+  * These authors summarize published data on the time of origin of high-frequency alleles in several categories: those under positive selection, those introgressed from archaics, and regulatory genes active in the brain.
+Several of these age distributions are bimodal, with one mode at 300-500 kya.

 1. [Saag et al 2021][saag21:sa] Genetic ancestry changes in Stone to Bronze Age transition in the East European plain.